Harvest Grape & Olive Oil Cake

 This post may contain affiliate links.
 Read my full disclosure policy.

-Studded with juicy red grapes and subtly flavored with vanilla and citrus, this Italian-style cake is perfect for breakfast, brunch, or an afternoon snack.
-It’s equally wonderful as a dessert with a dollop of sweetened whipped cream.
-Traditionally called a “harvest cake,” it’s made during grape harvest season to use up smaller grapes that aren’t destined for pressing.
-More practically, it’s a great way to use up grapes that are slightly past their prime—think soft or tough-skinned.
+Studded with juicy red grapes and lightly scented with vanilla and citrus, it works for just about any occasion—breakfast, brunch, an afternoon snack, or even dessert with a dollop of whipped cream.
+Traditionally called a “harvest cake,” it was made during grape season to use up the smaller grapes that weren’t destined for pressing.
+On a more practical note, it’s also the perfect way to use up grapes that are slightly past their prime—think soft or tough-skinned.

-This cake has the richness of a classic Italian olive oil cake without being overwhelmed by the olive oil flavor.
-It’s perfectly balanced with a blend of butter and olive oil, making it extra moist and giving it more depth than your typical butter cake.
-It keeps beautifully for days and is the kind of cake you leave on the counter, only to watch disappear one sliver at a time.
-(Hint: If you’re a fan of my French apple cake, plum cake, or strawberry cake, you’ll love this one too.)
+This cake has the richness of a classic Italian olive oil cake without being overpowered by the olive oil flavor.
+A mix of butter and olive oil keeps it extra moist and gives it more depth than a typical butter cake.
+It keeps beautifully for days and is exactly the kind of cake you leave on the counter, only to watch disappear one sliver at a time.
+(If you’re a fan of my French apple cake, plum cake, or strawberry cake, you’ll love this one too.)

 What You’ll Need To Make Harvest Grape & Olive Oil Cake

-- Red grapes: The juicy, sweet stars of the cake—make sure they’re seedless for the best texture.
+- Red grapes: The juicy, sweet stars of the cake—seedless grapes work best.

 - Jump to the printable recipe for precise measurements